 You'll have noticed the greater use of pea protein within protein powders recently.
-While whey has been the go-to for so long, why the new trend towards pea protein?
-It’s obvious when you know how good pea protein is at muscle building and the myriad health benefits it also offers.
-Keep reading for 5 game changing benefits of pea protein
+Whey has been the go-to for so long, so why the switch to pea protein?
+Once you know how effective pea protein is at building lean muscle - not to mention the other health and environmental benefits - it's easy to see why

 How much protein is in a pea?

 You'd be surprised!
 A typical 30g scoop of pea protein powder contains 20-25g protein.
 That’s the same as most animal based alternatives.

 Plant-based protein sources are growing in popularity and pea is at the heart of this movement.
 The reason for this is twofold: